DwayneMCyrus/dwaynemcyrus.com/content/reminder.md

 subtitle:
 ---

-Confirm your subscription now and receive a **Free 6-Minute** book to better handle your emotions.
+Confirm your subscription now and receive this month's **Free 6-Minute** book to better handle your emotions.

 Your journey to emotional sovereignty starts here.
-Confirming your subscriptions unlocks exclusive access to my free eBook, designed to get you in the game of power.
+Confirming your email address unlocks the next step in recieving exclusive access to **this month's** free book.

 *"Inner battle for outer peace."* – Cyrus